michaeljfriedman/economy-simulator/README.md

   income), and in later periods, this can simulate stimulus checks.
 - **Stimulus for companies**: analogous number for companies, as a fraction of monthly payroll.
-- **Unemployment benefit**: a stimulus that's applied only to *unemployed* people, also specified as a fraction of monthly income.
+- **Unemployment benefit**: a stimulus that's granted each month, only to *unemployed* people.
+Also specified as a fraction of monthly income.
 - **Rehire rate**: the probability that an unemployed person is rehired when an opening comes up.
 - **Inclination to spend**: the average percentage of their money that each